“I DON’T UNDERSTAND?”

 For me to say I understand so I can convey to you how to understand - well that would be a misunderstanding.
 Why?
 The bible Says,

-Romans 11:33 O the depth of the riches (wealth) both of the wisdom and knowledge of God! how unsearchable (not searched out) [are] his judgments, and his ways past finding out!
+Romans 11:33 O the depth (extent) of the riches (wealth) both of the wisdom and knowledge of God! how unsearchable (not searched out) [are] his judgments, and his ways past finding out (untraceable, unsearchable)!

 Job, who had been extremely and abundantly blessed by God, was suddenly, forcibly and without warning, struck with the decimation of virtually all he possessed, responded with an almost incomprehensible loving and virtuous faith: